slavkoss/fwphp/readme.md

 ## 1\.6 1b.
-DBI: trait Db_allsites  : code type MODEL, DB PDO CRUD ADAPTER, PDOQueryBuilder
+DBI:  class Db_allsites  : code type MODEL, DB PDO CRUD ADAPTER, PDOQueryBuilder
-(NO MORE abstract cls Dbconn_allsites since ver.
-7)

 B12PHPFW CORE CODE.
 LEVEL : ALL SITES (SAME CODE FOR ALL SITES ee SHARED, GLOBAL, COMMON)
 (**MODEL**, AbstractEntity)

-Was abstract class Dbconn_allsites till ver.
-7). **Trait is simmilar to class**.
+class Dbconn_allsites . **Trait is simmilar to class**.
 Reason for trait is net code structure :
 some class may use more traits - **net** - more parents,  but may extend only one class - **hierarchy**.
+I do not use trait - had some bug as advanced code frequently has.

 -----